-The festival programme comprises well over one hundred events, including numerous concerts, such as “Mauern werden einstürzen” with Patti Smith and Tony Shanahan at Gethsemane Church and the programme “Erinnerung” at the Pierre Boulez Saal.
+The festival programme comprises well over two hundred events, including numerous concerts, such as “Mauern werden einstürzen” with Patti Smith and Tony Shanahan at Gethsemane Church and the programme “Erinnerung” at the Pierre Boulez Saal.
 There will be other concerts by Die Seilschaft and the Bolschewistische Kurkapelle Schwarz-Rot.
 Plays such as “Krokodil im Nacken”, a staging of the Klaus Kordon book for young people and adults, and Die Schwäne vom Schlachthof in cooperation with the Maxim Gorki Theatre are examples of the wide-ranging theatre programme.

 The festival will also feature numerous workshops, film screenings, readings, contemporary witness accounts and discussions with journalists, historians and politicians, as well as tours of the city’s history – a programme for a story that is as varied and diverse as the voices telling it.

 You can find out all about the event programme on the project website: mauerfall30.berlin/en/program.